-Under this legislation, HUD normally enters into an Annual Contributions Contract with an LHA, guaranteeing funds to provide housing assistance for a specified number of low-income households living in privately owned housing units.
-Ordinarily, the LHA searches the local housing market for appropriate units, leasing them from their owners at a negotiated rent (presumably fair market rent) for a minimum term of one year; sometimes, advance leasing commitments are offered to developers for units yet to be built or rehabilitated.
-Then, acting as landlord, the LHA sublets these units to eligible households at rents below the market, usually determined by comparison with rent schedules in public-housing units owned by the LHA.
-The amount of the subsidy, covered by the Annual Contributions Contract, is the difference between the lease rent and the sublease rent on each unit.
+Under this legislation, HUD normally entered into an annual contributions contract with an LHA, guaranteeing funds to provide housing assistance for a specified number of households living in privately owned housing units.
+Ordinarily, the LHA searched the local housing market for appropriate units, leasing them from their owners at a negotiated rent (presumably fair market rent) for a minimum term of one year; sometimes, advance leasing commitments were offered to developers for units yet to be built or rehabilitated.
+Then, acting as landlord, the LHA sublet these units to eligible households at rents below the market, usually determined by comparison with rent schedules in public housing units owned by the LHA.
+The amount of the subsidy, covered by the annual contributions contract, was the difference between the lease rent and the sublease rent on each unit.
 The basic contractual relationships are shown in Fig. 3.1.